asbott/One-Std/README.md

 # One Standard Library

 A C99 standard library to replace the mess which is the C standard library can be included with a single header.
 Focus on simplicity, speed, self-containedness and reasonableness.
-Also contains a graphics API that currently has vulkan backend implemented.
+Also contains a graphics API that currently has vulkan backend implemented, and a shader compiler for a custom shading language.
 Can be compiled freestanding, only linking to necessary system libraries.
 No CRT needed.

 The idea is to target all modern platforms: